 A rubber plant is essentially a tree that agreed to live inside.
-Give it stable conditions, don’t overwater it, and it will reward you with dramatic, deep-green leaves and steady upward growth that makes a room feel different.
-In good conditions, it can put on up to two feet of new growth in a single season, not bad for something that mostly just sits there looking impressive.
+Give it stable conditions, do not overwater it, and it will reward you with dramatic, deep-green leaves and steady upward growth that makes a room feel different.
+In good conditions, it can put on up to two feet of new growth in a single season.

 Light: Where It Feels at Home